 Robert Sarver has been married to his wife for 25 years

 After graduating from the University of Arizona in 1982 with a bachelor’s degree in business administration, Sarver founded the National Bank of Tucson in 1984.
 The bank expanded and became the National Bank of Arizona, the largest independent bank in the state.
-Ten years later, Sarver sold the Arizona bank and bought another one, this time in San Diego.
+Sarver sold the Arizona bank 10 years later and bought another one, this time in San Diego.

-In 2003, Sarver joined Western Alliance Bancorporation (WAL) as the company’s chairman, president, and CEO.
-He's still executive chairman for the company.
+In 2003, Sarver joined Western Alliance Bancorporation (WAL) as the company’s chairman, president, and CEO, though he has since relinquished those roles to others.

 While he was selling and buying community bank chains, Sarver was also involved with real estate company Southwest Value Partners, which he helped co-found in 1990.
 One of the company’s largest assets was the Emerald Plaza in San Diego.
 In 2004, Southwest Value sold the Emerald Plaza along with a couple of other San Diego buildings for $274.5 million.

 The money Sarver made from the sale of the San Diego buildings wasn’t even close to the record $401 million he paid for the Phoenix Suns in 2004.
-The lifelong sports fan also bought the Phoenix Mercury WNBA team and Spanish professional football team RCD Mallorca.
+A lifelong sports fan, Sarver also bought the Phoenix Mercury WNBA team and Spanish professional football team RCD Mallorca.

 What's Robert Sarver’s net worth?